drewdeponte/git-ps-book/src/guides/edit-a-patch.md

 #
 ```

-In the interactive rebase buffer we want change the action for the
+In the interactive rebase buffer we want to change the action for the `Add
-`Add foo() function` patch to `edit` so it is as follows.
+foo() function` patch to `edit`, so it is as follows.

 ```
 edit 20d08af Add foo() function